-On a recent post, reader Terry wrote:
+On a post about an Amish store, reader Terry wrote:

 We have a bulk food store about 15 minutes from us, but what fun is that…to just go and buy what you need and come home?
 We save $ at that store, but it’s just not the same “experience” as traveling the back roads in rural Wisconsin, heading to Amish country, and spending the whole day having old fashioned fun!

 I like this comment because I think it captures what many feel when they visit Amish communities and their businesses.

 Are you like Terry (and myself), and enjoy visiting Amish shops and stores?

 If so, you might already realize that some Amish businesses are more visitor-friendly for English folks, and some less so.